yehia67/documentation/node-software/0.1/alphanet/how-to-guides/run-the-node.md

 * **TPS:** The number of transactions per second, which are separated into two categories.
 The **received** transactions are those that the node has just appended to its ledger.
 The **new** transactions are solid transactions.
 * **Node ID:** The node's public key that gives it a unique identity
 * **Neighbors:** The number of neighbors that the node is connected to.
 All nodes can have a maximum of 8 neighbors.
-Each node chooses 4 neighbors to connect to and accept incoming connections from 4 other neighbors that chose it.
+Each node chooses 4 neighbors to connect to and accepts incoming connections from 4 other neighbors that chose it.
 * **Known peers:** The total number of neighbors that the node is connected to.
 At the moment, the number of **neighborhood** nodes is the same as the number of **total** nodes.
 When the network allows sharding, the **neighborhood** nodes will be those that are in the node's shard.
 * **Uptime:** The total amount of time during which the node has been running

-### Step 3.
-Send spam transactions to your node
+## Send spam transactions to your node

 The `spammer` API endpoint allows you to send your node spam transactions.